 The Investigative Journalism Bureau is supported by Toronto business executive and investigative journalism aficionado Gerry Gotfrit.
 The funding will support research, education, and knowledge translation activities in public health and health system journalism, and in cross-discipline topics and themes.

-The IJB has also received support from Unifor, Canada’s largest private sector union and its largest media union.
-Unifor will support two paid summer intern roles at the IJB for each of five years.
+The IJB also receives support from Unifor, Canada’s largest private sector and media union.
+Unifor funds two paid summer internships annually and contributes to the CJF Black Journalism Fellowship program at the IJB.

-A $25,000 contribution provided by Neil Seeman and the Seeman family, which has been matched by the Dalla Lana School of Public Health, is being used to launch the The Mary and Philip Seeman Mental Health Investigative Journalism Fund.
-This fund will enable the IJB to further its work in unearthing the structural difficulties and finding novel solutions to the youth mental health crisis.
+A contribution provided by Neil Seeman and the Seeman family, matched by the Dalla Lana School of Public Health, has supported the launch of the The Mary and Philip Seeman Mental Health Investigative Journalism Fund.
+This fund will enables the IJB to further its work in unearthing the structural difficulties and finding novel solutions to the youth mental health crisis.

-In 2021, the Toronto Star committed to supporting the IJB’s investigative journalism with a $100,000 contribution.
-The funding will bolster and expand the IJB’s innovative research and reporting model and extends Torstar’s historic commitment to high-impact investigative journalism in Canada.
+From 2021 to 2024, funding from the Toronto Star helped to bolster and expand the IJB’s innovative research and reporting model and extend Torstar’s historic commitment to high-impact investigative journalism in Canada.

 The IJB is part of a team of researchers led by Neil Seeman who were awarded a $15,000 grant from the University of Toronto’s Council of Health Sciences (CHS) in October 2021.
 The team will open source text analysis to examine the private, “taboo” reasons that some people express for wanting the COVID-19 vaccine.